Boone County Journal

-The Boone County Journal is a small Democratic newspaper that serves Boone County and is headquartered in the city of Ashland, Missouri.
+The Boone County Journal is a small community newspaper that serves Boone County and is headquartered in the city of Ashland, Missouri.
 Ashland is a small town in Boone County which exists in central Missouri.
 Boone County is home to Columbia, Missouri which houses the University of Missouri and has a population of about 178, 271 people.
-The newspaper is released weekly by editor and owner Bruce Wallace.
+The newspaper is released weekly.
 Advertised as Southern Boone County's primary news source, this newspaper is released each Wednesday to an audience of 2,560 readers.